 In order to help students stay organized I have a daily schedule for my homeroom posted on the front board.
 I also keep this information board updated regularly with important school and classroom news.
 Read more about middle school classroom organization.

-This year I am teaching Grade 7 & 8 English, Social Studies and Drama/Dance.
+This year I am teaching Grades 7 & 8 English, Social Studies and Drama/Dance.
 I needed a system to keep all of my lessons organized by grade and subject.
 These plastic drawers are the perfect size to keep all of my copies safe from bending and spills.
-Like this time saving idea?
-Check out our teacher life hacks blog post series.
+Like this time-saving idea?
+Check out our teacher life hacks blog post series for teacher hacks and more middle school classroom set up ideas.

 When I am teaching or working with small groups I need my students to be as independent as possible to minimize interruptions.
 I regularly check the supply levels in this area to ensure that materials are being returned and that students have access to anything they might need while I am busy with other students.
 Since this photo was taken I have added pencil crayons to this area.
-Read about other organizational strategies for the rotary classroom.
+Read about other organizational strategies in middle school classroom set up for the rotary classroom.